 substring is replaced by the name of the command returned by CommandNamePattern.

 Naming conventions are evaluated by priority order.
-The default priority is the one in which the convention has been added.
+The default priority is the order in which the convention has been added.
 It can be overwritten by supplying a value to the priority

 parameter.